 Launched in May 2021 on the 30th anniversary of Victory Fund’s founding, Pride & Progress and the LGBTQ Victory Hall of Fame seek to fulfill Victory Institute’s mission to honor the LGBTQ leaders who fought for our equality and to inspire more LGBTQ people to pursue careers in public service.

-Pride & Progress was edited by Jarod Keith, and written by Elyssa Goswick, Elliot Imse, Jarod Keith, Sarah LeDonne and Karen Ocamb.
+Pride & Progress is edited by Jarod Keith, and written by Austin Clark, Elyssa Goswick, Elliot Imse, Jarod Keith, Sarah LeDonne and Karen Ocamb.

 Drawing on internal LGBTQ Victory Fund documents, first-hand material submissions, interviews, and academic research, the authors of Pride & Progress present a chronological history of the movement for LGBTQ political power and representation.
 Major portions of Pride & Progress were adapted from the 2016 book Representation Matters: How Victory Fund, Victory Institute, and LGBT Leaders Are Transforming America by Karen Ocamb.
 Among the most frequently consulted written sources are The Children of Harvey Milk (2019) by Andrew Reynolds, Out and Running: Gay and Lesbian Candidates, Elections, and Policy Representation (2010) by Donald P. Haider-Markel, The Deviant's War: The Homosexual vs. The United States of America (2020) by Eric Cervini and OutHistory.com.
 The LGBTQ Archive at the University of North Texas Library (which houses the William Waybourn Collection) and the Jose Sarria Foundation were helpful in providing source materials for Pride & Progress.

 Pride & Progress is a living resource and is updated regularly.